JdeRobot/assets/README.md

 ### ROS Melodic

-The `master` branch has been released on the official ROS build farm and can be downloaded using the command:
+The `master` branch has been released on the official ROS build farm and can be installed using the command:

 ```bash
 sudo apt-get install ros-melodic-jderobot-assets
 ```

-The `kinetic-devel` branch has reached it's End Of Life (EOL) on the official ROS build farm and can be downloaded using the command:
+The `kinetic-devel` branch has reached it's End Of Life (EOL) but can still be installed using the command:

 ### ROS Kinetic